kyma-project/community/concepts/observability-strategy/strategy.md

 ## Motivation

 The Kyma project evolved over time, from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
 Up until now, the Kyma Observability feature has been providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for enterprise-grade qualities.
 Various observability backends are already available as managed services from different vendors fulfilling these criteria.
-The possibility for integration with these offerings will not only bring the missing value but also openness - it is up to the users' scenarios which observability system fits best to their requirements.
+The possibility for integration with these offerings will not only bring the missing value, but also openness - it is up to the users' scenarios which observability system fits best to their requirements.
-When Kyma supports a simple way of instrumenting, collecting, and integration of the workloads' telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for its evolution, too.
+When Kyma supports a simple way of instrumenting, collecting and integration of the workloads telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for its evolution, too.

 With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems.